 - Pro Tip: Give your dish a boozy finish by working with the time honored combination of oranges and bourbon!

 Bring a little savory spice by roasting onions alongside your ham!
-If you’re looking for a simple side dish, this can be a good bet too; simply drizzle pearl onions in your chosen glaze and place in the oven with the ham!
+If you’re looking for a simple side dish, this can be a good bet too; simply drizzle your chosen glaze on pearl onions and place them in the oven with the ham!

 For a unique take on baked ham, try stuffing thin apple slices into the ham itself before baking.
 The winter fruit can offset the succulent smoothness of ham with a light crunch, creating an interesting interplay of texture that your customers won’t expect.
 On top of that, the flavor of your apples will permeate the ham with a crisp sweetness!
 We’d recommend using a baking apple like honeycrisp, granny smith, or golden delicious.